Daticon EED

-Daticon EED, Inc., formerly known as Electronic Evidence Discovery, Inc., is a pioneer in the electronic discovery industry.
-Since its founding in 1987 by John H. Jessen, the company has contributed to many innovations in the industry and significantly expanded its service offerings and altogether worldwide presence.
+Daticon EED, formerly Electronic Evidence Discovery, was an American company that provided electronic discovery for legal use by its clients.
+After being founding in 1987 by John H. Jessen, the company contributed to many innovations in the industry and significantly expanded its service offerings and altogether worldwide presence.

-It is headquartered in Kirkland, WA with regional operations in Chicago, New York, Connecticut, Washington, D.C., California and the United Kingdom.
+It was headquartered in Kirkland, WA with regional operations in Chicago, New York, Connecticut, Washington, D.C., California and the United Kingdom.
+It was acquired by Document Technologies, Inc. in 2010.

 History

-John H. Jessen founded Daticon EED in 1987 to address the need for electronic evidence discovery after a lawyer hired him to examine a home computer.
-Since its founding, the company has been responsible for many industry firsts in the field of electronic discovery, including forensic collection software in 1987 and an online review application in 1994.
+John H. Jessen founded the company as Electronic Evidence Discovery in 1987 to address the need for electronic evidence discovery after a lawyer hired him to examine a home computer.
+Following its founding, the company was responsible for many industry firsts in the field of electronic discovery, including forensic collection software in 1987 and an online review application in 1994.

-In February 2008, Daticon EED formed a partnership with IBM to provide process design consulting and corporate litigation readiness services to IBM customers and reactive services for individual outsourced litigations.
-Daticon EED has also developed an eDiscovery process manager for IBM's Electronic Content Management (ECM) platform on top of IBM's Filenet P8 platform.
+In February 2008, the company formed a partnership with IBM to provide process design consulting and corporate litigation readiness services to IBM customers and reactive services for individual outsourced litigations.
+Daticon EED also developed an eDiscovery process manager for IBM's Electronic Content Management (ECM) platform on top of IBM's Filenet P8 platform.

 In June 2008, EED acquired Daticon LLC, a Connecticut-based provider of early case assessment, electronic discovery, consulting and archive services and changed its brand name to Daticon EED.

+In 2010, Daticon EED was acquired by Document Technologies, Inc.

 Industry Involvement

-Daticon EED is the founding sponsor of both the Electronic Document Retention and Production workgroup and the International Electronic Information Management Discovery and Disclosure workgroup of the Sedona Conference.
+Daticon EED was the founding sponsor of both the Electronic Document Retention and Production workgroup and the International Electronic Information Management Discovery and Disclosure workgroup of the Sedona Conference.

 Launched in May 2005, the Electronic Discovery Reference Model (EDRM) project was created to deal with the lack of standards and guidelines in the electronic discovery market.
-Daticon EED participates in the following EDRM projects:
+Daticon EED participated in the following EDRM projects: